Three Ireland: Network

+In April 2019, Three launched a partnership with Arranmore off the coast of Donegal to create a more connected island.
+This partnership was established to help the local community of Arranmore to create businesses and employment opportunities by providing connectivity and bandwidth.

 4G

 In November 2012, Three was awarded LTE spectrum by auction, along with the three other incumbent network operators.

 On 27 January 2014, Three launched their 4G network in Dublin, Cork, Galway, Limerick, Wexford and Waterford.
 In March 2014, Three expanded their 4G coverage to Ashbourne, Bray, Carlow, Dunmore East, Kilkenny, Leixlip, Lusk, Rush, Skerries, Swords and Tullamore.

 In March 2016, Three Ireland announced that it is now offering Free 4G for Life to all its customers.
 Previously, Three offered free 4G to all its customers up to a certain date at which point the company would review and possibly extend that date further.

-Three's upgrade programme "the big upgrade" aimed to provide 99% 4G coverage by early 2017, although that never came to fruition, making Three's 4G network both the smallest, and also the slowest in Ireland, according to Ookla, and Rootmetrics in 2018.
+Three's upgrade programme "the big upgrade" aimed to provide 99% 4G coverage by early 2017.
+4G coverage currently sits at 99% as of May 2026.

 4G+/LTE Advanced

 Three have announced they will be rolling out 4G+ to their customers offering faster Peak Speeds of 225 Mbit/s.
 Three say 4G+ is already available in Dublin and will be rolled out to the rest of the State by the end of April 2016.
 Three are offering 4G+ to all Customers with compatible handsets.
-Although Three's 4G network has suffered many setbacks, largely due to the merger with O2, 4G coverage currently sits at 97.3% in March 2020.

 Three was named Ireland's fastest mobile network by Ookla for Q3–Q4 2020, with an average download speed of 33.99 Mbit/s.

 5G

 In September 2020, Three launched their new 5G network.
-Three has stated that this new service will be available in 121 locations but coverage is expected to expand overtime.
-"At Three, we believe it's important that this technology is available to all.
-That’s why we’ve created Ireland’s largest 5G network with coverage in 121 areas throughout the country."
+Over time, Three has grown the service from being available in 121 locations to providing over 97% population coverage of 5G.
+In January 2026, OpenSignal named Three as the best network for reliability, consistent quality, and both download and upload speeds.